Volkswagen Polo Mk5: India

 In 2014, a facelifted Vento was launched.
 It carries over the 1.6-litre petrol but has a new 1.5-litre diesel engine derived from the old 1.6-litre due to the excise benefits offered to engines 1.5L and below, in India).
 The Vento also gets a 7-speed DSG gearbox, with this new 1.5-litre engine.
 A 1.2-litre TSI engine is also available mated to the 7-speed DSG, producing 103PS.

 Along with the Polo, the facelifted version of the Vento was released on 3 September 2019 in India alongside the facelifted Polo.
 Its styling mimics the Polo GTI version, sharing the same front bumper.
-The only engine option available is a 1.0-liter TSI motor that puts out 110 hp and 175 Nm of torque.
+The only engine option available is a 1.0-litre TSI motor that puts out 110 hp and 175 Nm of torque.
 Available gearboxes are 6-speed manual transmission and 6-speed tiptronic.

 In India, the facelifted version was released in September 2019 whilst older versions of them will be kept on sale for a few years.
 It is very similar to its GTI version in terms of design and it will be expanded for most markets where the Polo saloon and hatchback versions are sold.
 Both the Polo and Vento were later facelifted in Mexico in early 2020.

-On introduction of Bharat Stage VI emissions norms in India in April 2020, the Vento 1.5 TDI was be discontinued and the petrol engines will be replaced by a new locally manufactured, more fuel-efficient three-cylinder 1.0 TSI engine.
+On introduction of Bharat Stage VI emissions norms in India in April 2020, the Vento 1.5 TDI was discontinued and the petrol engines replaced by a new locally manufactured, more fuel-efficient three-cylinder 1.0 TSI engine.